angular/angular/devtools/docs/overview.md

 # DevTools Overview

 Angular DevTools is a Chrome extension that provides debugging and profiling capabilities for Angular applications.
-Angular DevTools supports Angular v9 and above, with Ivy enabled.
+Angular DevTools supports Angular v12 and above.

 You can find Angular DevTools in the [Chrome Web Store](https://chrome.google.com/webstore/detail/angular-developer-tools/ienfalfjdbdpebioblfackkekamfmbnh).